 15. Trying to recruit a makeshift photographer in the form of your mum or boyfriend, but nobody being available so having to rely on your tripod as your new best friend.

-Even though blogging raises problems, like with anything, it has its good side too.
+Even though we all experience these blogger problems from time to time, like with anything, blogging has its good side too.

 In fact, as much as we complain about the downsides sometimes, most bloggers wouldn’t change it for the world.